Precourse instructions

 OS and terminal

+During the course exercises you will be interacting with Snakemake through the command line.
 If you are using a UNIX or UNIX-like OS (e.g MacOS), you already have a terminal readily usable for the course.
 If you are working with Windows, although Windows Powershell is suitable for that, we strongly recommend to install a UNIX or ‘UNIX-like’ terminal.
 You can get this by using MobaXterm or WSL2 (recommended solution).

 Code editor

 You should have a modern code editor installed.
-During the course, we can give only limited help for installation and set-up issues, so we will only “officially” support VScode.
+During the course, we can give only limited help for installation and set-up issues, so we will only “officially” support VS Code.
 If you are already very familiar with another combination of modern code editor/command line interface, feel free to use it, but know that support for this will be limited.

 In addition to your local computer, you will be working on an Amazon Web Services (AWS) Elastic Cloud (EC2) server.
-This Ubuntu server behaves like a ‘normal’ remote server, and can be approached through ssh
+This Ubuntu server behaves like a ‘normal’ remote server, and can be approached through ssh.
+If you are enrolled in the course, you have access to a shared document containing instruction to retrieve your username and private ssh key, granting you access to a personal home directory on the server.

 Server availability